awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_scp-create.md

 ### For more information<a name="orgs_create_policies_scp-more-info"></a>

-For more information on creating SCPs, see the following pages:
+For more information about creating SCPs, see the following topics:
 + [Example service control policies](orgs_manage_policies_example-scps.md)
 + [SCP syntax](orgs_reference_scp-syntax.md)